-2. The Governing Body recognises the value of, and seeks to achieve a diverse workforce which includes people from different backgrounds, with different skills and abilities.
+2. The Governing Board recognises the value of, and seeks to achieve a diverse workforce which includes people from different backgrounds, with different skills and abilities.
 We are committed to ensuring that the recruitment and selection of all is conducted in a manner that is systematic, efficient, effective and promotes equality of opportunity.
 Selection will be on the basis of merit and ability, assessed against the qualifications, skills and competencies required to do the job.
-We will uphold obligations under law and national collective agreements to not discriminate against applicants for employment on the grounds of age, sex, sexual orientation, marital status, disability, race, colour, nationality, ethnic origin, religion or belief.
+We will uphold obligations under law and national collective agreements to not discriminate against applicants for employment on the grounds of the protected characteristics of age, sex, sexual orientation, marriage or civil partnership, pregnancy, gender re-assignment, disability or health, race(which includes colour, nationality and ethnic origin), religion or belief.

 3. We will implement robust recruitment procedures and checks for appointing staff and volunteers to ensure that reasonable steps are taken not to appoint a person who is unsuitable to work with children, or who is disqualified from working with children, or does not have the suitable skills and experience for the role.

 4. We will ensure that the terms of any contract with a contractor or agency requires them to adopt and implement measures described in this procedure.
 We will monitor the compliance with these measures and require evidence that relevant checks have been undertaken for all workers deployed.

 5.The following pre-employment checks will be required where applicable to the role and setting:

 - a satisfactory DBS disclosure if undertaking Regulated Activity

 - verification that you not barred from working with Children